 - Go to your tutors with questions outside of when they come to you, it shows you care.

 - Keep a binder and keep it neat.
-Create a filing system, hole punch everything you get and put it in that binder to refer back to.
+Create a filing system, hole punch every handout you get, and put it into that binder to refer back to later.

 - This is the only thing you should have going on in your life, if you’re taking other courses or working other jobs it’s not going to work out.
 So, since it’s the only thing you have to think about, just put all your effort into it, take 10 minutes at the end of each day and organize yourself, it truly will pay off.

-- Treat the students formally, but as friends, laugh and joke with them.
-Having a solid relationship with them will be a huge help to fight any butterflies that might be flitting around.
+- Treat your students formally, but as friends.
+Laugh and joke with them – while painting decorum in your ‘classroom’.
+Having a solid relationship with the students will be a huge help to fight any butterflies that might be flitting around.

-- When things get rough in a lesson you can, at the very least, continue to be at ease with the students and that type of raport shows.
+- When things get rough in a lesson you can, at the very least, continue to be at ease with your students and that type of rapport shows.
 I watched many lessons and a few train wrecks.
-But there were two types of train wrecks, the type where only those of us observing noticed and the type where everyone, including the students, noticed.
-The ones where the students noticed were because the teacher had never established a good relationship with them and awkwardness hung thick in the classroom air!
+But there were two types of train wrecks: the type where only those of us observing noticed, and the type where everyone – including the students, noticed.
+The ones where the students noticed were because the teacher had never established a good relationship with them and awkwardness hung thick in the air.

-- Remember that they are human, they are there with the full knowledge that you are learning, and they are going to judge you less than anyone else in the room, so have fun with them!
+- Remember that students are human beings and what’s more, they are in the classroom with the full knowledge that you are learning to become a teacher.
+They are the ones judging you the least out of everyone in the room, so have fun with them!

-This is such a huge part of what the tutors are looking for, many of us go in with no experience, it’s how you change and develop that matters.
+Remember, yet again, no one expects that you know anything coming in.
+Being able to take suggestions as time goes on is such a huge part of what the tutors are looking for.
+Many of us go in with no experience, it’s how you change and develop that matters.

-- The people who I saw struggle the most – unlike what the blogess I mentioned at the beginning implied – were those who had already taught and were set in their ways, unwilling to take suggestions, or change anything that they already did.
+- The people who I saw struggle the most – unlike what the blogess I quoted at the beginning implied – were those who had already taught and were set in their ways, unwilling to take suggestions, or change anything they already knew to do.

 - The tutors don’t expect a lot on day one and all they expect on day two is that you take what they told you on day one and work with it.
 It is better to try it out and fail with it then to ignore that it was ever said.